Thomas Watson (poet): Later life and posthumous publications

+In his last years he was employed by William Cornwallis as tutor to Cornwallis's son, John (d.
+1594), with whom he was on affectionate terms.
+On 6 September 1585 Watson married Anne Swift (b.
+1564) at St Antholin, Budge Row, London.
+Anne was the older sister of another of William Cornwallis's retainers, Thomas Swift, a Norwich-born musician.

 Related to music, he wrote a laudatory poem about John Case's book The Praise of Music (1586).

 In 1589 Christopher Marlowe had been party to a fatal quarrel involving his neighbours and Watson in Norton Folgate; Marlowe was held in Newgate Prison for a fortnight.

 In 1590 Watson authored The First Set of Italian Madrigals.
-This was published by Thomas Este and mainly consisted of compositions by the influential madrigal composer Luca Marenzio, whose work had become popular in England through the Musica Transalpina of Nicholas Yonge, published in 1588, also by Thomas Este.
+This was printed by Thomas East (alias Este) and mainly consisted of compositions by the influential madrigal composer Luca Marenzio, whose work had become popular in England through the Musica Transalpina of Nicholas Yonge, published in 1588, also printed by Thomas East.
 Following the example of the earlier publication, Watson provided the madrigals with English lyrics.
 He was less literal in his approach to the Italian originals than Yonge, writing (as he put it), "not to the sense of the originall dittie, but after the affection of the Noate".
 Many of his versions are essentially new poems, bearing little resemblance to the original texts.
 Like the earlier collection, The First Set of Italian Madrigals contains music by William Byrd, in this case two settings of an original English text, "This sweet and merry month of May", presumably by Watson.

 Of the remainder of Watson's career, nothing is known save that on 26 September 1592 he was buried in the church of St Bartholomew the Less and that a month later his second Latin epic "Amintae Gaudia" was seen through the press by his friend, "CM," possibly Marlowe.
 This tells the story of Amyntas' love and eventual winning of Phyllis, and is therefore chronologically the first part of the earlier epic.
 In the following year, his last book, The Tears of Fancie, or Love Disdained (1593), was posthumously published under the initials T. W. This is a collection of 60 sonnets, regular in form, so far at least as to have 14 lines each.
 As in "Hekatompathia", Watson uses the first person throughout The Tears of Fancie.
 The circumstances of its publication were extraordinary.
 Watson had ended up in prison for killing a man, apparently in defense of Marlowe in 1589, and so after Watson's death in September 1592, Marlowe repaid his debt by arranging for the publication of the sonnet sequence, shortly before his own death in May 1593.
 Spenser is supposed to have alluded to Watson's untimely death in Colin Clouts Come Home Again, when he says: "Amyntas quite is gone and lies full low, Having his Amaryllis left to moan".